 Most Outpost buildings are relocatable so they can be built on a flat surface and then moved to wherever you want them after they are assembled.
 Small Outpost buildings can be dragged into position either with a 4x4 vehicle or a few strong people for short distances and positioning.

-If you're building a larger kitset that you can't move onto site then we recommend you prepare your site before assembly by leveling it and laying some gravel or concrete to provide a firm base.
+If you're building a kitset large shed that you can't move onto site then we recommend you prepare your site before assembly by leveling it and laying some gravel or concrete to provide a firm base.

 How to check your building is square